awslabs/Agent-EvalKit/templates/commands/report.md

 ## Outline

-The text the user typed after `/evalkit.insights` in the triggering message **is** additional context or specific analysis requirements.
-This command analyzes evaluation execution results and provides actionable improvement suggestions.
+The text the user typed after `/evalkit.report` in the triggering message **is** additional context or specific analysis requirements.
+This command analyzes evaluation execution results and provides actionable improvement recommendations.

 Given that context, do this: